Want to avoid big disappointments on your first ghost hunts? Know the biggest ghost hunting mistakes beginners can make.

-- Or… a door slams while you’re watching it, and no one is nearby, or an object flies across the room with no human contact, and so on.
+- Or… a door slams (or an object flies across the room) while you’re watching it, and no one is nearby.

 During most paranormal investigations, the subtle things are the ones that seem the most disturbing… and sometimes very personal.

-If I hadn’t been listening closely, I would have missed what she said, which was directed at me, personally.
+If I hadn’t been listening closely, I would have missed what she said, even though it was directed at me, personally.

 The rest of the investigation was merely average.
 A few odd noises.
 A few orb photos.
 Something that might have been EVP, or it might not.